nadiamariduena/movie-watchlist-reacthooks-context-api/README.md

 ```

-- I couldnt get any result when typing harry potter for example, instead i got that error.
+- I couldnt get any result when typing harry potter for example, instead i got that error above

 <br>